 Q: Is there a time limit for me to pursue my claim?

 A: Yes, and if you miss any deadlines, your claim may be dismissed.
 Your administrative claim under the FTCA must be filed with the appropriate agency within two years from the date of injury or damage.
 Once your claim is filed, the agency has six months to respond.
 An agency can agree or admit responsibility for the claim or an agency can reject responsibility or refuse to pay any damages alleged for the claim.
 If the agency rejects the claim or refuses to pay, you have six months from the date the rejection/refusal notification is mailed to you to file a lawsuit in court.
 The six-month filing deadline begins when the agency actually issues its rejection.
 So, if the agency doesn’t issue any decision within the six-month administrative review period, once the six-month administrative review period has lapsed, you can choose to wait for the agency’s decision or you can go ahead and file a lawsuit to pursue your claim in court.
 A lawsuit for an FTCA claim can only be filed in court after all “administrative remedies” have been exhausted.
 Any lawsuit alleging an FTCA claim must be filed in federal court.

 Q: What information must I include in my claim?

 A: You should provide as much information as you have available or that can be obtained to support your FTCA claim.
 You must include facts, identify witnesses, share expert witness opinions and provide sufficient information so the agency can review the full merits of your claim.
 Also, you must specifically include an exact amount of monetary damages you are claiming the agency owes or will owe you along with any supporting documentation to verify the amount of claimed damages.
-Special care in calculating claimed damages, including current and future losses, for your FTCA claim is needed, since any award or judgment is limited to the amount requested for the claim in the administrative service review phase.
+Special care in calculating claimed damages, including current and future losses, for your FTCA claim is needed, since any award or judgment is limited to the amount requested for the claim in the administrative review phase.
 The federal government has created a standard form, known as Standard Form 95, or SF 95, to use when submitting an administrative claim under the FTCA.
 The form is available online or from any federal agency.
 You don’t have to use this form when submitting your administrative claim, but it is a useful tool.